cleverlight/lightenna/_includes/presentations/2018-04-08-cost-of-collaboration.md

 <p class="fragment">Complexity</p>
 <p class="fragment">Ambiguity</p>

-Note: To design a team's culture, we need to know the context in which it will work.
+{% if include.pres %}Note: {% endif %}To design a team's culture, we need to know the context in which it will work.

 VUCA emerged from the US's elite training academcy [U.S. Army War College](https://books.google.co.uk/books?id=sEkp6GlK19cC&pg=PA34&dq=VUCA&redir_esc=y&hl=en#PPA6,M1).
 It described the multilateral world in which the US Military found itself at the end of the Cold War.
 Their experience precipitated a way of thinking about and solving problems.